Chandigarh- City Beautiful with a Heart

 My Connection with Chandigarh

 The city is well-planned and the breathtaking modern architecture takes you on a dream ride.
-My all-time favourites are Rock Garden, Rose Garden, Sukhna Lake, Musical fountain, Sector 17 market and Japanese Garden.
+My all-time favourites are Rock Garden, Rose Garden, Sukhna Lake, Musical Fountain, Sector 17 Market and Japanese Garden.

 Rock Garden

 It was the creative mind of Nek Chand who built sculptures from waste materials like broken crockery, glass and bangles.
-The man raised the 13-acre empire of pottery covered concrete structures.
+The man raised the 13-acre empire of pottery-covered concrete structures.
 Rock Garden was opened to the general public in 1986.
 A workforce of 50 labourers was allotted to Nek Chand to develop the garden.

-You will be surprised to know that Rock Garden is the second most popular place in India after Taj Mahal.
+You will be surprised to know that Rock Garden is the second most popular place in India after the Taj Mahal.

 Sukhna Lake